Premium

 This lesson plan helps A2-B1 students discuss office rules and company policies.
 It covers key business vocabulary and grammar, with activities like warm-up discussion, vocabulary matching, listening, reading comprehension, and a role-play.
 Perfect for Business English classes.

-Business Work B1
+B1 Business Work Audio

 Present simple for describing company policies and procedures